metagentools/VStrains/README.md

                         paired-end sequencing reads, reverse strand (.fastq format)
 ```

-VStrains takes as input assembly graph in Graphical Fragment Assembly (GFA) Format and reported contig information.
-Both input can be found in the output directory after running SPAdes assembler.
-Please also provide the sequencing reads in paired end format (e.g., forward.fastq, reverse.fastq) together as inputs.
-Do not modify any contig/node name from the assembly result for consistency.
+VStrains takes as input an assembly graph in Graphical Fragment Assembly (GFA) Format and associated contig information.
+Both inputs can be found in the output directory after running SPAdes assembler.
+Please also provide the raw reads in paired-end format (e.g., forward.fastq, reverse.fastq) together as inputs.
+Do not modify any contig/node name from the SPAdes assembly results for consistency.
 Please refer to [SPAdes](https://github.com/ablab/spades) for further guideline.
 Example usage as below:

 ```bash
 # SPAdes assembler example, pair-end reads